-The Company aims to provide investors with an annual dividend of between 6 pence to 7 pence per Ordinary Share once the Company's portfolio is fully deployed.
-The Company has generated positive net returns on capital invested since inception of its lending activity soon after the IPO on 30 November 2015 and further capital raised as above.
-The Company's performance to the date of this report and the projected earnings in the next twelve months enabled the Board to declare interim dividends totalling 5.875 pence per Ordinary Share during the year.
-The first interim dividend declared on 17 June 2016 was 1 pence per Ordinary Share, which exceeded the 0.75 pence expected at IPO.
+The Company's policy has been to seek to declare an annual dividend of between 6 pence to 7 pence per Ordinary share.
+The Company has generated positive net returns on capital invested since inception of its lending activity soon after the IPO on 30 November 2015 and further capital raised.
+The Board declared dividends during the year totalling 6.5 (2017: 5.875) pence per Ordinary share.
+A single dividend of 1.73 pence per C share was paid prior to conversion in November 2017.